thecodingwhale/cv-processor/README.md

    - Each output includes processing time in seconds
    - Filenames include the processing time for easy comparison
    - Parallel processing generates reports comparing all providers
+   - Merged reports identify the best providers based on accuracy and speed

 ## Dependencies